Substance Abuse During Pregnancy

 Although dependence typically occurs along with addiction, this isn’t always the case.
 When you use a psychoactive substance, your brain compensates for its presence by changing the activity of brain chemicals to normalize brain function.
 This is characterized by building up a tolerance to the substance, which means that you need increasingly higher doses in order to get the desired effects.

 Over time, brain function may shift so that your brain now functions more “normally” when the substance is present than when it’s not.
 As a result, when you stop using the substance, brain function rebounds and causes withdrawal symptoms.
-Experiencing withdrawal symptoms when the substance is withheld is the primary indication that a dependence has developed.
+Experiencing withdrawal symptoms when the substance is withheld is the primary indication that dependence has developed.

 Treating Dependence During Pregnancy